edgecase14/provider-keyring/README.md

 sudo make install
 ```

-This installs:
-- Provider library to OpenSSL modules directory
+This installs the provider library to the OpenSSL modules directory.
-- Key management tools to `/usr/local/bin/`

 ## Configuration